rust-lang/reference/src/conditional-compilation.md

 production.
 For example, it controls the behavior of the standard library's [`debug_assert!`] macro.

+### `overflow_checks`

+Enabled when program compiled with overflow checks enabled, e.g. in development builds.

 ### `proc_macro`

 Set when the crate being compiled is being compiled with the `proc_macro`